11 July 2019

 New low value construction disputes adjudication service launched

 Good news for low value claimants and would-be adjudicators in construction claims; a scheme capping adjudicator’s fees has been introduced for low value claims.

 On 21 June 2019, the Technology and Construction Solicitors’ Association (TeCSA) launched a low value disputes (LVD) adjudication service which will run on a pilot basis until November 2019.
 The scheme is aimed at giving parties who wish to refer disputes to adjudication certainty as to the costs of the adjudicator.

 The upside is that the adjudicator’s fees are capped, so for a claim of up to £10,000 (excluding VAT and interest) the fees are capped at £2,000 and for a claim of between £75,000 and £100,000, the fees are capped at £5,000.
 Ordinarily you would expect adjudicator’s fees to be nearer to double this figure.

-The downside is that it is limited to adjudications run under the TeCSA scheme and procedure, and many standard forms of contract allow a variety of nominating procedures, including TeCSA.
+The downside is that it is limited to adjudications run under the TeCSA scheme and procedure.
+Many standard forms of contract allow a variety of nominating procedures, which does not always include TeCSA.